-The Note5 runs on Android 5.1, combined with a powerful Octa-core Exynos 7420 chipset at 2.1 GHz and an ample 4 GB RAM.
+The Note 5 runs on Android 5.1, combined with a powerful Octa-core Exynos 7420 chipset at 2.1 GHz and ample 4 GB RAM.
 Just like the S6 Edge, there will be no memory card slot, only options of 32 GB and 64 GB available for users.

-Here’s our initial impressions and hands on review of the Samsung Galaxy Note 5.
+Here are our initial impressions and hands-on review of the Samsung Galaxy Note 5.

 Here’s our comparison video of the Samsung Galaxy S6 vs the Note 5.

 - Samsung Galaxy S5 review and specifications